 STRIVING FOR EXCELLENCE

-Under the observation of technical directors Frank Yallop, Mark Watson and Ian Russell, the Quakes Academy the San Jose Earthquakes have assembled a top-notch coaching staff for its inaugural season.
+Under the observation of technical directors Mark Watson, Ian Russell and Chris Leitch, the Quakes Academy the San Jose Earthquakes have assembled a top-notch coaching staff.
 To contact the Earthquakes Academy, please email Director Fred Wilson.

 Technical Advisor to the Youth Academy